palominoinc/ext-staff-list/README.md

 Getting started
 ===============

-Please refer to our [WebPal Developer Guide](https://www.gitbook.com/book/palomino/webpaldev/details) for more information on how to use WebPal extensions
+Please refer to our \[WebPal Developer Guide\](https://www.gitbook.com/book/palomino/webpaldev/details) for more information on how to use WebPal extensions

 - Writing and extension
 - GitHub integration

+NOTE: 'extensions-essentials' is required for all WebPal extensions

 Staff-list
 ==========